[Updated October 2024]

 What to Wear in Santa Fe

-The dress in Santa Fe is pretty casual and laid back.
-Depending on what time of year you go, I recommend always bringing a jacket since temperatures can drop pretty drastically at night.
-There is great shopping in Santa Fe for fun desert-inspired outfits, turquoise, and leather.
-We mainly wore dresses and jeans for day time and dressed them up a bit at night but nothing too fancy.
+There is excellent shopping for fun desert-inspired outfits, turquoise, and leather.
+We mainly wore dresses and jeans for the daytime and dressed them up at night, but nothing too fancy.
 A few of our outfit examples are below!

 Where to Stay in Santa Fe